koii-network/ezsandbox/Lesson 1/README.md

 However, we want to run the EZ Testing task.
 It is not a public task, so it needs to be added manually.
 In the `Add Task` tab, click on the "Advanced" link at the bottom left.
 Paste in the EZ Testing Task ID (`AK2P1L8NWGwWarbHeM7tX2mr4hJA7ZVXGSSSz5PWHBHv`) and set your stake to 1.9 KOII.
 Wait for the metadata to download and then start the task.
 Move to the `My Node` tab and you should see the task running.

 ![Add an unlisted task](./imgs/add-task-advanced.png)

+> [!TIP]
+>
+> **What is a Task ID?**
+>
+> Tasks are deployed to the Koii blockchain.
+In order to connect to the task on the blockchain, we use a unique identifier for each task, called a Task ID.
+In a later lesson we'll cover deployment and how to get your own Task ID.

 To get a better idea of what the task is doing, we're going to take a look at the log files.
 This is optional, feel free to skip to the [next step](./PartIII.md) if you'd rather get straight to working with the code.